Incline Village, Nevada

-Incline Village is a census-designated place (CDP) on the north shore of Lake Tahoe in Washoe County, Nevada, United States.
+Incline Village is an upmarket census-designated place (CDP) on the north shore of Lake Tahoe in Washoe County, Nevada, United States.
 The population was 8,777 at the 2010 census.
 It is part of the Reno−Sparks Metropolitan Statistical Area.
 Until the 2010 census, the CDP Crystal Bay, Nevada was counted jointly with Incline Village.
+It is governed by the Incline Village General Improvement District (IVGID), a quasi-public agency that provides water, sewer, trash and recreation services for Incline Village and Crystal Bay, Nevada.